Afterward: Analysis

 The story is divided into five parts and is told as an exploration of the memories of the central character with several instances of foreshadowing.
 The dynamic plot starts at the end and bounces back and forth throughout time within a six-month period.
 An unnamed narrator in third person limited omniscience point of view tells the story.
 There are several conflicts throughout the story, both internal and external, which include: woman against self, woman against another, woman against society, man against self, man against another, man against society.

 The focus of the narration is on the central character, Mary Boyne.
 She is happy to know nothing of her husband's business affairs until he goes missing.
 Her mood transforms from happy to worried and then sad by the end of the story.
 Mary is the wife of Ned.
 He is a businessman who strikes it rich in the states and moves his wife to England.
 He is secretive and his mood transforms from happy to forlorn in a matter of three months.
 The secrets that he keeps from Mary are his downfall.

-The setting is on old house name Lyng in Dorsetshire, England.
+The setting is on old house named Lyng in Dorsetshire, England.
 The house is in disrepair and the location is remote.
 The narrator alludes to darkness and history throughout the story, which contributes to the dark and secretive atmosphere.

 There is irony in the story.
 The irony is that they brought the ghost with them.
 The ghost appears to the house's inhabitants but they do not realize it until long after the damage is done.
 The Boynes bought the house because of the ghost and the ghost took Ned away, in effect wrecking their idyllic life.

 Adaptations

-“Afterward” is the fourth episode of the short film DVD series Shades of Darkness – Six Mysterious Tales of Paranormal.
-The plot retells the story making Mary and Ned Boyne a young newlywed couple who buy a house is the south of England that is haunted and they regret it.
+“Afterward” is the fourth episode of the short film DVD series Shades of Darkness – Six Mysterious Tales of the Paranormal.
+The plot retells the story making Mary and Ned Boyne a young newlywed couple who buy a house in the south of England that is haunted and they regret it.

 There is an audio book version of “Afterward” available on Librivox.
 Each chapter is read and recorded by volunteers across America.

 The story has also been adapted for the radio and broadcast on BBC Radio 4 Extra.